MaelImhof/obsidian-jupyter/docs/content/settings.md

 By default, Jupyter checkpoints are moved to trash (enabled).
 ### Plugin customization
+#### Update popup

+When the plugin gets an update, a popup will show to tell the user that a new version of Jupyter for Obsidian was installed with links to the GitHub releases and a list of the changes that were performed.

+This popup is enabled by default but can be disabled using this setting.
 #### Display ribbon icon

 Whether to display the plugin's ribbon icon or not.
 Can help if you find the ribbon icon unnecessary and want to get rid of it.